lookageek/lookageek.github.io/_posts/2016-01-11-being-simple-when-you-program.markdown

 ---
 layout:    post
 title:     being simple when you program
 date:      2016-01-11
 summary:   simple is awesome
+permalink: /:title
 ---

 I was a novice Java Developer doing a Web API for my startup — with having no clue on coding patterns and designs to build a codebase which can evolve gracefully as it would hit shore after shore of change in the days to come.